hyperledger/fabric/docs/source/chaincode_lifecycle.md

   endorsements from enough peers of the organizations that have approved, and then submits the transaction to commit the chaincode definition.

-This tutorial provides a detailed overview of the operations of the Fabric chaincode lifecycle rather than the specific commands.
+This topic provides a detailed overview of the operations of the Fabric chaincode lifecycle rather than the specific commands.
 To learn more about how to use the Fabric lifecycle using the Peer CLI, see the [Deploying a smart contract to a channel tutorial](deploy_chaincode.html)